deobfuscate/IRC-Client/README.md

 ## Functionality
 * Ability to connect to IRC servers and conversate in various channels
+* Ability for the user to customize the UI by using their own CSS stylesheet
 * Channel notify of missed messages
 * Saved UI positioning